boosterconf/boosterweb/content/program/thursday/3_short_talks_and_workshops_cont/kongesalen_2_3/the-psychology-of-surveys-crafting-questions-beyond-yes-or-no.md

     - Sophie Aldebert

 ---
-Great research starts with asking the right things.
-Poorly designed questions — whether in surveys, interviews, or usability tests — can result in biased answers and unreliable data.
+Great research starts with asking the right questions.
+But poorly designed ones — whether in surveys, interviews, or usability tests — can result in biased answers and unreliable data, impacting decisions across product, design, and engineering.

-This talk delves into the psychology behind how people respond and provides practical strategies to overcome bias and uncover accurate insights.
+This talk explores the psychology behind how people respond to surveys.
+You’ll walk away with practical techniques to overcome bias and uncover accurate insights.

 In this session, you’ll learn how to:
 •  Create more effective surveys that deliver reliable results